-In the Clinical Science program, the written product that constitutes the basis for the qualifying exam is a Major Area Paper (MAP) that is an integrative review of an area of study that typically has been the focus of the student's research for the past several years.
+In the Clinical Science program, there are two options to meet the Qualifying Examination requirement.
+(1) A written product that constitutes the basis for the qualifying exam is a Major Area Paper (MAP) that is an integrative review of an area of study that typically has been the focus of the student's research for the past several years.
 The MAP will be expected to demonstrate the student's ability to integrate at least two basic content areas in scientific psychology: Affective Aspects of Behavior, Biological Aspects of Behavior, Cognitive Aspects of Behavior, Developmental Aspects of Behavior, and Social Aspects of Behavior.
 The MAP should have the scope, detail, and length of review articles that appear in Psychological Bulletin or Clinical Psychology Review.
+(2) Completion and submission of an application for a National Institutes of Health (NIH) National Research Service Award (NRSA).
+The NRSA application will outline the student's proposed research (the Research Strategy component of the application) and the student's proposed research training (the Research Training component of the application).
+The NRSA application will be expected to demonstrate the student's ability to integrate at least two basic content areas in scientific psychology: Affective Aspects of Behavior, Biological Aspects of Behavior, Cognitive Aspects of Behavior, Developmental Aspects of Behavior, and Social Aspects of Behavior

 A Qualifying Committee will evaluate the qualifying exam.
 The Qualifying Committee consists of at least four members of the Graduate Faculty of Vanderbilt University with at least three members from the Vanderbilt Psychological Sciences faculty and at least one faculty member from outside the home department (i.e., another Vanderbilt Department such as the Department of Psychiatry at the Vanderbilt Medical School).
+Outside-thedepartment committee members can come from the other Psychology Department as long as their affiliation is outside the students' area group (i.e., a Peabody and Human Development Clinical faculty member cannot serve as the outside member for a Clinical student from the Arts and Science Psychology department).
+Of course, a Clinical faculty member of the other department can count as one of the three members of the home department.
 Faculty members from other universities can serve on Qualifying Committees but cannot substitute for an outside the department representative from the Graduate Faculty of Vanderbilt.
 In forming a Qualifying Committee, students should consult with their advisors and the two should mutually decide upon a set of faculty members who would be appropriate for the committee.
 The student should then submit this set of recommendations to the Director of Graduate Studies of the home department.
 Following any discussions that may be necessary with the student, the Director of Graduate Studies will make recommendations to the Dean of the Graduate School for the formal appointment of the Qualifying Committee at least 2 weeks prior to the targeted date of the exam.
 The Qualifying Committee will also typically serve as the Dissertation Committee, although this is not a formal requirement.